kasperbjerg/react-foundations/README.md

 # react-foundations
-Working on understanding React and Next.js
+Working on understanding React and Next.js by doing the examples and exercises found on https://nextjs.org/learn/react-foundations.